canorve/EllipSect/paper/paper.md

 needs to fit several model and careful model selection can take longer.

 ``EllipSect`` is a python tool to analyse GALFIT output in order to select the best model.
-Its output are graphs that include surface brightness profiles of the galaxy and model.
+It reads the x,y center, axis ratio and angular position of the model to  divide the sectors of an ellipse and compute the surface brightness in those individual sectors.
+Its outputs are graphs that include surface brightness profiles of the galaxy and model.
 It also includes Surface brightness profiles of individual model components for a careful analysis of those.
 SB profiles includes the one along the major axis and a multi graph at different angles to analyse